mohanty-sd/SDMBIGDAT19/CODES/docs/USER_GUIDE.md

 For questions about this code:
 - Author: Soumya D. Mohanty
-- Course: BigDat 2019 Winter School, Cambridge University
-- Repository: Check the README.md for repository information and links
+- Email: soumya.mohanty@utrgv.edu

 ---

-*This user guide was created to accompany the SDMBIGDAT19 repository for the BigDat 2019 winter school course on swarm intelligence methods for statistical regression.*
+*This user guide was partially created by GitHub CoPilot.*